Coronavirus Update:What patients and families need to know

 - Plan to arrive 15 minutes prior to each of your child's scheduled appointments to allow for parking and registration.
 Check your itinerary to see your child's schedule of appointments.

-- Your Colorectal and Pelvic Reconstructive Surgery appointment may include seeing multiple medical providers.
+- Your Colorectal & Pelvic Reconstruction appointment may include seeing multiple medical providers.
 This often results in a longer clinic visit than other medical appointments.
 For this reason we recommend bringing a favorite toy, snack, or activity to help your child cope with this extended visit.

 - Appointments may occur over the course of one to five days.
 Be prepared with any necessities your child may need such as snacks, diapers, formula, etc.